Skip to content

 Breastfeeding trauma

-Lots of people who want to breastfeed have to stop before they are ready, leaving them with negative emotions, including grief, anger, guilt, shame, frustration, and often blaming themselves.
+Lots of people who want to breastfeed have to stop before they are ready, leaving them with negative emotions, including grief, anger, guilt, shame, frustration and often blame themselves.

 Signs to look out for

-Birth trauma has a big range of emotions.
-From feeling incredibly scared, overwhelmed, frustrated, ignored, sad, guilty, having intrusive thoughts, flashbacks and/or nightmares.
+You may feel a range of emotions including fear, overwhelm, frustration, sad, guilty, feeling ignored, or experiencing intrusive thoughts, flashbacks and/or nightmares.
 You might be reliving your birth experience all the time in your mind, avoiding hospitals or pregnant friends and struggling to sleep.
 You’re likely to feel switched on all the time and unsafe in the world.

 Birth trauma does not always lead to PTSD.
 It’s also different from postnatal depression.
 Many relate to some, but not all of the PTSD symptoms, including:

-Please talk to your GP, health visitor or midwife if you feel you may be experiencing trauma symptoms related to becoming a parent – treatment and support is available for you.
+Please talk to your GP, health visitor or midwife if you are experiencing trauma symptoms related to becoming a parent.
+There is treatment and support is available for you.

 Resources